 How it works: Ad networks receive encrypted conversion data from the app stores without identifying individual users.
 This preserves privacy while enabling campaign measurement.

-Pros: Privacy-compliant, no user consent required, official support
+Pros: Privacy-compliant, no user consent required, official support.

-Setting Up App Download Tracking with Smler
+How to Set Up App Download Tracking with Smler

 Here's a step-by-step guide to implement download tracking using Smler's URL shortener and deep linking platform: